-To vote through the internet, go to www.envisionreports.com/ARMP-AM to complete an electronic proxy card.
-You will be asked to provide the control number from the enclosed proxy card.
-Your vote must be received by 11:59 p.m. local time on November 15, 2022 to be counted.
+To vote through the internet, go to www.envisionreports.com/ARMP to complete an electronic proxy card.
+You will be asked to provide the control number from the Notice of Internet Availability or the enclosed proxy card, as applicable.
+Your vote must be received by 11:59 p.m.
+Pacific Time on September 13, 2023 to be counted.

-To vote using the proxy card by mail, simply complete, sign and date the enclosed proxy card and return it promptly in the postage-paid envelope provided.
+To vote using the proxy card, if you received a paper copy of the proxy card by mail, simply complete, sign and date the enclosed proxy card and return it promptly in the postage-paid envelope provided.
 If you return your signed proxy card to us before the meeting, we will vote your shares as you direct.

-To vote over the telephone, dial toll-free 1-800-652-8683 using a touch-tone phone and follow the recorded instructions.
-You will be asked to provide the control number from the enclosed proxy card.
-Your vote must be received by 11:59 p.m. local time on November 15, 2022 to be counted.
+To vote over the telephone, dial toll -free 1-800-652-8683 using a touch-tone phone and follow the recorded instructions.
+You will be asked to provide the control number from the Notice of Internet Availability or enclosed proxy card, as applicable.
+Your vote must be received by 11:59 p.m.
+Pacific Time on September 13, 2023 to be counted.

 Your proxy (one of the individuals named in your proxy card) will vote your shares per your instructions.
-If you are a shareholder of record, your shares will not be voted if you do not vote by internet or telephone, return your proxy card by mail or vote in person at the meeting as described above; however, if you properly submit a proxy, but do not specify your voting choice on one or more of the proposals included thereon, your shares will be voted, as recommended by the Board of Directors: (1) to elect to our Board of Directors the director nominees named in this Proxy Statement; and (2) to ratify the appointment of Ernst & Young as our independent registered public accounting firm for the year ending December 31, 2022.
+If you are a shareholder of record, your shares will not be voted if you do not vote by internet or telephone, return your proxy card by mail or vote in person at the meeting as described above; however, if you properly submit a proxy, but do not specify your voting choice on one or more of the proposals included thereon, your shares will be voted, as recommended by the Board of Directors: (1) to elect to our Board of Directors the director nominees named in this Proxy Statement; (2) to ratify the appointment of Ernst & Young as our independent registered public accounting firm for the year ending December 31, 2023; and (3) to approve, in accordance with the NYSE American exchange rules, the issuance of shares of our common stock upon conversion, if applicable of the loan outstanding under the Innoviva Convertible Loan entered into with Innoviva Strategic Opportunities LLC.